ska-telescope/lmc-base-classes/docs/src/releases/migrating-to-1.0.rst

 This :obj:`TaskStatus.STAGING <ska_control_model.TaskStatus.STAGING>` status
-corresponds to the state the command is in while the device decides whether to enqueue or reject the command. :obj:`~ska_control_model.TaskStatus.STAGING` has always been a member of :class:`~ska_control_model.TaskStatus` and appears in the LRC documentation, however, prior to the ska-tango-base release 1.0.0 it was never actually used.
+corresponds to the state the command is in while the device decides whether to enqueue or reject the command. :obj:`~ska_control_model.TaskStatus.STAGING` has always been used internally by ska-tango-base and appears in the LRC documentation, however, prior to the ska-tango-base release 1.0.0 a task would never have its status published as :obj:`TaskStatus.STAGING
+<ska_control_model.TaskStatus.STAGING>`.
+Typically, the first status a client
+would see the for a task is :obj:`TaskStatus.QUEUED
+<ska_control_model.TaskStatus.QUEUED>`.

+For ska-tango-base 1.0.0 the :obj:`TaskStatus.STAGING
+<ska_control_model.TaskStatus.STAGING>` status is published like all others so
-For ska-tango-base 1.0.0 its use has been added so that the command is "in the system" as early as possible - improving the visibility of the command if, for example, the device gets stuck while deciding whether to enqueue or reject the command.
+that the command is "in the system" as early as possible - improving the visibility of the command if, for example, the device gets stuck while deciding whether to enqueue or reject the command.

 This change might require clients to be updated which were expecting the initial status for a command to be :obj:`TaskStatus.QUEUED